Types of Degrees Information Science Majors Are Getting

 |Hispanic or Latino||313|

-Americans aren’t the only ones with an interest in IS.
+IS appeals to people across the globe.
 About 46.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia